 You have to make sure that your content connects to your core audience and engages them.
 It has to bring something positive to them or give them a new point of view that they haven't seen before.
 It is already hard to do that when you have a thousand-word blog post, but it might be easier if you have less fluff to worry about and get to cut directly to the chase.
 Your audience is what drives your traffic; try not to forget about them.

 Why You Should Optimize Your Micro-Content

-What this means is that mobile optimized sites will have the edge on non-optimized sites in terms of getting their content out to more users and tapping into search results from the mobile market.
+You must have a mobile-optimized site.
 Micro-content is one of the best ways to engage a user on a mobile device because of the type of content and the minimalistic amount of resources needed to deliver the content to the user.
-Having a site that is optimized for micro-content will be even easier to optimize for Google's new algorithm update for mobile compatibility.

 6 Optimization Tricks for Micro-Content